AnelynReducto/Ferns_Species_Image-Classification/README.md

 **Scientific Name:** *Dryopteris wallichiana*

 **Description:**
 The Alpine Wood Fern is a species of fern known for its large, feathery fronds and dark green foliage.
-It typically grows in cool, moist forest environments and is commonly found in mountainous regions.
-This fern is valued for its ornamental appearance and ability to thrive in shaded areas.

 ## Autumn Fern